 During the development, we are using test-driven development and go through the entire development period.
 We first determined the high level design.
 Next, we separated the function of each state, and drew the top level design diagram.
 The right diagram is the one that we draw before we started our implementation.

+Figure 7.
+Overall design of Reaction Timer

-Then, we wrote each leaf-level modules, and write a test bunch for each of them as unit test.
+We then wrote each leaf-level modules, and write a test bunch for each of them as unit test.
 The All the unit tests are using strong robust equivalence classes black box testing.
 During this stage, we found the following two critical problems when we write the simulation test bunch for unit testing:

 The first problem is some modules needs to execute very long time if we are using the real clock settings in the simulation.
 For example, the countdown animation module using in the PREPARE state core need a simulation of at least 4 seconds.
 Doing 1 second simulation would take a very long time on an Intel Core i7-3770 processor (4 cores 8 threads at 3.7GHz).
 To solve this problem, we introduced the dynamic parameter for each module.
 All these parameters are providing a default value which would be used as implementation configuration.
 But inside the test bunch, we are using a different parameter which allows us to do the simulation in a different condition, but see how the module works.
 This method is widely deployed in M7T3 implementation.